Khan/placecomplete/README.md

 Clone the repo and add the following files to your project:

-- jquery.placecomplete.js
+- `jquery.placecomplete.js`
-- jquery.placecomplete.css
+- `jquery.placecomplete.css`
-- powered-by-google.png*
+- `powered-by-google.png`

-* Needed for [proper attribution to Google for usage of their Places API](https://developers.google.com/places/policies).
-Must be located in the same directory as the css file.
+The `powered-by-google.png` image is needed for [proper attribution to Google for usage of their Places API](https://developers.google.com/places/policies).
+It must be located in the same directory as the css file.

 For example: